heckthetech/bettermessenger/README.md

 - Works only on `facebook.com/messages`
 - Designed for Chromium-based browsers (Chrome, Edge, Brave etc.)
-- Does not modify any Facebook Api or access any data.
+- Does not modify any Facebook™ Api or access any data.

 ---